Questions and answers

 5. If there is enough support for demolition and new build, will it definitely happen?

+There are a number of steps that we would have to go through to ensure this could happen.
 External funding support would also be required to pursue this option.
 We would need to apply to the GLA for funding through their affordable housing programme.
+We would also need to secure planning permission from the London Borough of Tower Hamlets.

 6. When might it start and where?

-Works would not start for at least three years, as there would be a lot of work needed to get planning and funding secured.
-To be clear, there would be no commitment to start any decant (temporarily moving residents to another home while their new home is built) or buying leaseholders’ homes until after a planning approval was achieved and funding secured.
+Works would not start for at least two years, as there would be a lot of work needed to get planning and funding secured.
+To be clear, there would be no commitment to start any decant (temporarily moving residents to another home while their new home is built) or buying leaseholders’ homes until after we achieved planning approval and secured funding.

 7. How long would it take?